HarshalBhangale/Zkguess/README.md

 forge test
 ```

-## 📝 License

-MIT License

-## 🤝 Contributing

-1. Fork the repository
-2. Create your feature branch
-3. Commit your changes
-4. Push to the branch
-5. Create a Pull Request

 ## 🌳 Merkle Tree Implementation

 The game uses Merkle trees to efficiently verify the validity of guesses without revealing the secret number.
 Here's how it works: